 Here’s more on the Raptors:

 - Poeltl and RJ Barrett missed Tuesday’s game in Miami, Josh Lewenberg of TSN tweets.
-The injury report listed Poeltl as having a lower back strain, instead of “injury management.”
+Poeltl was listed on the team’s injury report as having a lower back strain, instead of “injury management.”
 Barrett has been out since Nov.
 23 due to a knee injury.

-- Michael Grange of Sportsnet argues that the team needs to acquire depth at the center, rather than hoping Poeltl’s back issues subside.
-He doubts the Raptors will take a big swing and try to acquire Anthony Davis from the Mavericks.
-He hears that the Mavericks seem to be leaning into keeping a reasonably competitive team together when healthy.
-Grange believes the front office should chase a reliable backup instead.
+- Michael Grange of Sportsnet argues that the team needs to acquire depth at the center position rather than hoping Poeltl’s back issues subside.
+Grange doubts the Raptors will take a big swing and try to acquire Anthony Davis from the Mavericks, noting that Dallas may end up not trading the big man anyway.
+Grange believes Toronto’s front office should chase a reliable backup instead.

-- Another approach the Raptors could take to address their frontcourt depth issues is to sign a free agent, Grange notes.
-Veteran Mo Bamba is currently toiling in the G League and perhaps a 10-day contract next month might be a worthwhile pursuit (Twitter links).
+- Another approach the Raptors could take to address their frontcourt depth issues is to sign a free agent.
+Veteran Mo Bamba is currently toiling in the G League and Grange suggests that a 10-day contract next month might be a worthwhile pursuit (Twitter links).

-- They could also use another shooter, Koreen writes in his latest mailbag.
+- The Raptors could also use another shooter, Koreen writes in his latest mailbag.
 He suggests the Raptors pursue potentially available wings such as Quentin Grimes, Keon Ellis and Collin Sexton.

 “and the results have been predictable.”